A-Train: A-Train III

 A.III.
 Map Construction, known internationally as A-Train Construction Set, is an editor that can change existing saved games, or to build landscapes from scratch.
 It comes with 6 sample maps.
 Maxis also published A-Train Construction Set with A-Train as a single package in Europe, without the Ocean Software label.

-The game was tremendously popular in Japan, thus motivating Maxis to license it for US distribution as A-Train, available for DOS, Macintosh and Amiga platforms.
-It was released in October 1992, though it sold poorly.
-Even the release of an add-on pack for the game failed to stir up any real support amongst the gaming community.
-The game was the first major failure from Maxis.

 Computer Gaming World's reviewer stated in 1992 that while he enjoyed the financial and management aspects of A-Train, "many people will miss out on a fine program because of a steeply graded learning curve".

 The game was reviewed in 1992 in Dragon #187 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 4 out of 5 stars.
 In 1993 the game received a Codie award from the Software Publishers Association for Best Strategy Program.
 A-Trains isometric, tile-based graphics and animated elements inspired the visual style Maxis went on to adopt for Simcity 2000 in 1993.

 In 1994, PC Gamer UK named A-Train III the 46th best computer game of all time.
-The editors wrote, "Fascinating, absorbing and now quite cheap, A-Train is worth a place in any games collection — and don't be put off by the subject matter.
+The editors wrote, "Fascinating, absorbing and now quite cheap, A-Train is worth a place in any games collection—and don't be put off by the subject matter.
 It's brilliant fun."